Rock Radio Heaven (D)

 Died: October 20, 2006, Florida

-Stations: CKLW Windsor, Ont., CKLW-TV, CKEY, CFRB Toronto, WGMW-FM West Palm Beach, Fla.
+Stations: CKLW Windsor, Ontario, CKLW-TV, CKEY, CFRB Toronto, WGMW-FM West Palm Beach, Florida

-Notes: Spent 29 years at CKLW, ending in 1966 as morning show host.
+Notes: Spent more than two decades at CKLW, ending in 1966 as morning show host.
 Hosted the "Bud Davies Top 10 Dance Party" on CKLW-TV in the late '50s.
 His minister father once hosted a talk show on 'CK called "The Quiet Sanctuary," and he helped get his son started at the station in the mail room.
 Moved to Florida in 1978.
+Retired from radio in 1989.
 A passionate sports fan, he rooted for the Detroit Tigers right up to the end - they won the American League pennant six days before he died at the age of 82 after a long illness.

 JAY DAVIS